DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Related work

 Some works propose methods that mitigate the human-to-robot correspondence problem but still lack haptic feedback.
 ResPilot \cite{naughton2024respilot} improves retargeting-based teleoperation with residual Gaussian Process learning.
-However, it also relies on allowing the user to constrain robot fingertips to be a set distance away from the thumb, which makes it difficult to use their method for more general dexterity.
+However, it is designed for finger-gaiting motions, making it difficult to apply to more general dexterity.
 Tilde \cite{si2024tilde} uses a twin robot to puppeteer a custom four-fingered hand.
 Puppeteering is a good way of circumventing the human-to-robot correspondence problem but has a high hardware overhead.
-Critically, neither work provides the human operator with haptic feedback.
-The Tilde authors even note the lack of haptic feedback as a limitation of their system, stating that ``tactile feedback could lead to more intentional and controlled interactions with objects in highly-dexterous tasks'' \cite{si2024tilde}. \ourName{} leverages kinesthetic teaching, which not only avoids the human-to-robot correspondence problem, but also provides the user with direct haptic feedback.
+Critically, neither work provides haptic feedback.
+The Tilde authors note that ``tactile feedback could lead to more intentional and controlled interactions with objects in highly-dexterous tasks'' \cite{si2024tilde}. \ourName{} leverages kinesthetic teaching, which not only avoids the human-to-robot correspondence problem, but also provides the user with direct haptic feedback.

 In a similar family to kinesthetic teaching, ``hand-over-hand'' or ``exoskeleton'' methods are another promising paradigm for collecting demonstrations with robot hands.
 These methods make human hands move in a manner close to how robot hands move.
 Some works adapt exoskeletons for stroke rehabilitation \cite{dai2023gripper,lu2023visual}.
 Another recent work introduces a wearable hand \cite{wei2024hirohand} for data collection, but does not equip the hand with force sensing.
-These works only demonstrate grasping motions, as opposed to the kinds of dexterous fingertip manipulation we consider.
+These works only demonstrate grasping motions, as opposed to the kinds of dexterous fingertip manipulation tasks we consider.

-\textbf{Kinesthetic demonstrations with force sensing:} Kinesthetic teaching is a well-established method for collecting demonstrations with robot arms \cite{ravichandar2020ilsurvey}.
-It is typically used without force sensing for tasks that mostly require free-space motion.
-We focus our discussion on a smaller subset of works that have used kinesthetic teaching with force sensing with robot arms.
-Some works pair kinesthetic teaching with an additional haptic device to reproduce forceful interactions \cite{kronader2014learningcompliant, kormushev2011imitationlearning}.
-More recent works use similar principles as \ourName{} to learn policies from kinesthetic demonstrations for robot arms \cite{hou2024adc, ablett2024multimodalforcematchedimitationlearning}.
-These works demonstrate their methods on tasks like opening and closing a door \cite{ablett2024multimodalforcematchedimitationlearning} or wiping a vase \cite{hou2024adc}.
-We further the findings of these works by showing that kinesthetic teaching with force sensing is also valuable for fine-grained dexterous manipulation.